mgp25/noise/README.md

 ## Logging

 Enable debug-level logging for a detailed insight of a handshake process.
 The debug output syntax and formatting is intended to be as close as possible to the language used in Noise specs.
-This might be useful for when using dissononce as a reference implementation where one wants to understand what's going on internally and to easily relate to Noise specs.
+This might be useful for when using noise as a reference implementation where one wants to understand what's going on internally and to easily relate to Noise specs.

 ```
->>> import dissononce, logging
+>>> import noise, logging
->>> dissononce.logger.setLevel(logging.DEBUG)
+>>> noise.logger.setLevel(logging.DEBUG)
 >>> handshakestate.initialize(XXHandshakePattern(), True, b'', X448DH().generate_keypair())

-I dissononce.processing.impl.handshakestate - Derived Noise Protocol name Noise_XX_448_ChaChaPoly_SHA512
+I noise.processing.impl.handshakestate - Derived Noise Protocol name Noise_XX_448_ChaChaPoly_SHA512
 XX:
   -> e
   <- e, ee, s, es